Rising to the Occasion: Northrop Grumman and the GBSD Program

 Technology Maturation Will Help Reduce Risk

 Lunny pointed to capabilities demonstrated during the three-year technology maturation and risk reduction (TMRR) phase, which set the stage for the engineering and manufacturing development (EMD) contract award in September of 2020.
 A digital engineering approach, the integration of electrical engineering and computer science engineering, was key to the successful TMRR of the weapon system; Northrop Grumman was able to show 10s of thousands of iterations.

 “Northrop Grumman also made a significant investment to do things above and beyond the TMRR scope; things needed to execute the next phase, developing plans and procedures while further reducing risk,” Lunny said.
-“That has enabled us to ‘grow' the current TMRR team so that on day one of EMD we are poised to have over a thousand employees ready to perform.”
+“That enabled us to ‘grow’ the TMRR team so that on day one of EMD, we were poised to have over a thousand employees ready to perform.”

 Hiring the Right Team Members and Experts